SabirDev123/NoyBochor/README.md

 Kotha is intentionally experimental.
 It isn't a modern large language model — it's a homemade AI experiment designed to learn, respond, and occasionally produce absolutely ridiculous answers.

 > [!CAUTION]
-> Use Kotha 1.0 and 1.0.1 at your own risk, it may sometimes answer incorrectly.
+> Use Kotha 1.0, 1.0.1 and 2.0's drafts at your own risk, like every AI, it sometimes answers incorrectly but confidently.

 ### Chobi

 **Planned**

-An experimental computer-vision AI using OpenCV.
+An experimental image AI using OpenCV.

-The idea is similar to visual search tools: give Chobi an image, have it analyze what it sees, and return a useful summary instead of simply throwing a list of links at you.
+The idea is similar to visual search tools: give Chobi an image, have it analyze what it sees, and return a meaningful summary instead of simply throwing a list of links, sources and a small summary at you.

 ### Biggani

 **Future project**

 Biggani is planned as a combination of Kotha and Chobi, with more advanced reasoning and deeper analysis.
+Kind of like an LLM.

 Think: